jonathan-corbin/jonathan-corbin.github.io/_posts/2026-02-08-htb-active.md

 `echo '10.129.18.74 active.htb' | sudo tee -a /etc/hosts`

-AD is confirmed, I choose to enumerate SMB with NetExec for any open shares.
+AD is confirmed, lets enumerate SMB with NetExec for any open shares.

 `nxc smb 10.129.18.74 -u '' -p '' --shares`